 Assignees (or occasionally local hires) who will be working in Switzerland for 120 days or less in a 12-month period (or, in some cantons, a calendar year) can apply for a 120-Day Work Permit, which is exempt from quotas.
 Note that this work must be done in blocks of not more than 90 days per six-month period.

 For local contracts, a labour market test is required, unless the applicant is a senior manager transferring within the same group of companies to a management position in Switzerland.

 For assignments, no labour market test is required.
 The applicant must generally have been employed by the sending company for a minimum of 12 months, and may also need to prove appropriate work experience.

 Applicants who are employed outside Switzerland and who will be working in Switzerland for up to eight days over the course of one calendar year may not need to obtain a work permit, but might need to obtain an entry visa depending on their nationality.
 Note that the length of work permit exemption will depend on the location of the sending entity.
 The 8-Day Work Permit Exemption does not apply to the certain industries.

-A 90-Day Notification without a work permit may be applicable to EU/EEA-national applicants (apart from Croatian nationals) who will be working in Switzerland as local hires and any foreign nationals employed by a company based in the EU, EFTA or UK working in Switzerland on assignment, for more than eight days but less than 90 working days over the course of one calendar year.
+A 90-Day Notification without a work permit may be applicable to EU/EFTA-national applicants who will be working in Switzerland as local hires and any foreign nationals employed by a company based in the EU, EFTA or UK working in Switzerland on assignment, for more than eight days but less than 90 working days over the course of one calendar year.
 No quota is applied.